zenodeapp/shielded-swap/README.md

 Make sure to let these two point to the same address.

+## Appendix

 ### Leveraging channels/pools

 I already created the following channels and pools that can be used:
 - ibc `channel-1235 <=> channel-6738`
 - ibc/denom `ibc/5872CF7B67F1699BE386B2C577B95C6AC2A268D09FCB345335A875B239EE0174`
 - pool(s) `439`, `440`, `441` and `442`

+### Shielded-sync

+> [!CAUTION]
+>
+> If you have an automated script running for keeping your shielded-sync up-to-date, then do not perform any shielded-sync's inside of the wizard itself!
+There's a chance of corrupting your cached data when multiple shielded-sync runs are executed at the same time!
+>
+> The wizard makes sure to always ask for your consent when it wants to run this command.

+### Shielded action

+This is an overall explanation of what happens during a shielded-swap.
+Details like configuring slippage, balance checking and error-handling have been omitted but can be experienced in the wizard or seen in the code itself (mostly in [layout/shielded.sh](layout/shielded.sh)).

+1. Depending on whether `shieldedBroken` is `true` or `false` tokens get send from a **transparent** or **shielded** Namada address to Osmosis address.
+2. Once this arrives on Osmosis, a swap is performed; either **uosmo => naan or naan => uosmo**.
+3. After this swap succeeds, a memo gets generated in preparation for sending the tokens back to a Namada **shielded** wallet.
+4. The IBC transfer gets executed and the user is given the option to perform a shielded sync and check their balance.

 ### Ideas that didn't make the cut (due to time constraints)